-Cultural values are also clearly articulated - and arguably exercise their greatest authority - through a wide range of (non-deliberative and non-conversational) media and genres associated primarily with arts and humanities perspectives.
-These include written texts, storytelling (including oral history), mapping, performance and visual forms such as film, artwork and photography.
+Cultural values are also clearly articulated - and arguably exercise their greatest authority - through a broad range of (non-deliberative and non-conversational) media and genres associated primarily with arts and humanities perspectives, such as written texts, storytelling (including oral history), mapping, performance and visual forms such as film, artwork and photography.
+A number of these cultural forms will be discussed in connection with various recent UK projects that, though not consciously or explicitly conceived or pursued within an ES framework, nonetheless demonstrate shared research interests.

 This report's fourth premise is that context is paramount.
 Research that seeks to generalize and systematize knowledge about human relationships with ecosystems and environmental settings only gets us so far.
-Research conducted for UK NEAFO into values that are shared, social and plural highlights their 'context-specific nature', their status as 'outcomes of local circumstances, of specific times and particular places' and the 'spatially explicit' character of ecosystem services and benefits that are rooted in specific environmental settings: cultural spaces (places, localities and landscapes in which people interact with the natural environment and each other) host cultural practices (expressive, symbolic and interpretative interactions between people and natural environments, such as gardening, walking, painting and watching wildlife programmes) that yield cultural benefits (dimensions of human wellbeing that have come to be associated with these interactions between people and the natural environment) (Fish and Church, 2013).
-Two of the four case studies entailing new research conducted as part of WP6 were local case studies - the inner estuarine stretch of the Firth of Forth [Inner Forth] and inshore fisheries at Hastings, Sussex - that centred on place-based service provision and benefits (UK NEAFO, Synthesis: 36-38; WP6 Report: Section 4).
+Research conducted for UK NEAFO into values that are shared, social and plural highlights their 'context-specific nature', their status as 'outcomes of local circumstances, of specific times and particular places' and the 'spatially explicit' character of ecosystem services and benefits that are rooted in specific environmental settings: cultural spaces (places localities and landscapes in which people interact with the natural environment and each other) host cultural practices (expressive, symbolic and interpretative interactions between people and natural environments) that yield cultural benefits (dimensions of human wellbeing that have come to be associated with these interactions between people and the natural environment) (Fish and Church, 2013).
+Two of the four case studies entailing new empirical research conducted as part of WP6 were local case studies (the inner estuarine stretch of the Firth of Forth [Inner Forth] and inshore fisheries at Hastings, Sussex) that centred on place-based service provision and benefits (UK NEAFO WP6 Report, Section 4).

-Arts and humanities approaches confirm that cultural meanings, whether individual or shared/plural, reside primarily in specificity, in the fine-grained, time-sensitive texture of the relations of particular people with particular places at particular times and for particular reasons.
-Yet it is recognized that some values are over-arching as well as more strictly contextual, though, again, values identified as 'transcendental' (or 'deeper') are frequently place-bound, anchored in, rendered explicit and reinforced by particular places (also noted in WP6 Report: 87).
-AH perspectives are grounded in the ambiguity, variety, irreducible difference, contingency, unpredictability and incertitude of human experience, and highlighting their role is a strength rather than a weakness, and paying attention to these qualities improves rather than impedes understandings of the values and benefits attached to ecosystems and environmental settings.
+Arts and humanities approaches confirm that cultural meanings, whether individual or shared/plural, reside primarily in specificity - the fine-grained, time-sensitive texture of the relations of particular people with particular places at particular times and for particular reasons.
+Though some values are over-arching as well as more strictly contextual, values identified as 'transcendental' (or 'deeper') are frequently place-bound, anchored in, rendered explicit and reinforced by particular places (also noted in WP6 Report: 87).
+AH perspectives are grounded in the ambiguity, variety, irreducible difference, contingency, unpredictability and incertitude of human experience and values, and highlighting their role is a strength rather than a weakness.
+Paying attention to these qualities improves rather than impedes understandings of the values and benefits attached to ecosystems and environmental settings.